Rokutann/npy.el/README.md

 ### Basic Usage

 `nPipenv-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.
-You can explicitly activate it for buffers in other modes by <kbd>M-x</kbd> <kbd>npipenv-mode</kbd>.

-The mode line shows the virtualenv associated with the file.
+The mode line shows the Pipenv project the file the buffer visiting belongs to.
 The association usually happens when you open a file.
-The mode line looks like **nP[v:hello_world]** where 'hello_world' is the name of the Pipenv project the file belongs to.
+The mode line looks like **nP[v:hello_world]** where 'hello_world' is the name of the Pipenv project.

 Spawn an virtualenv-dedicated inferior python process by <kbd>C-c</kbd> <kbd>'</kbd>
 <kbd>p</kbd> or <kbd>M-x</kbd> <kbd>npipenv-run-python</kbd>.
 Its buffer name should